Before we installed the Firestone Ride-Rite Air Helper Springs, this Bounder had lost its

 What the helper springs do is keep vehicles level, which improves steering control and braking.
 A leveled vehicle also means less tire wear.
 The Ride-Rite Air Helper Springs are great with off-center loads, and the kit allows for adjustments side-to-side, or in our case back-to-back.
 Firestone also makes a kit that lets you adjust the level of all four corners independently if you want to customize your load capability.

-The basic kit included heavy-duty brackets, dual double-convoluted air helper springs, hardware, and air lines with special valves.
+The basic kit included heavy-duty brackets, dual double-convoluted air helper springs, har

 Here's the new Ride-Rite kit installed.
-It was complemented by a set of new Bilstein gas shocks at all four corners.
-The Ride-Rite must have a minimum 20 psi of air and a maximum 100.
+It was complemented by a set of new Bilstein gas s

 In a nutshell, airbag technology does improve the ride and can absorb much of the load, which reduces bottoming out and offers a protective air cushion that softens contact between the axle and frame.